 To help you better understand how to apply for a Governor’s pardon in Colorado, our Denver Colorado criminal defense lawyers discuss the following:

-- 1. What is a Colorado Governor’s pardon?
+- 1. What is a Governor’s pardon?

-- 2. Why should I apply for clemency in Colorado?
+- 2. Why should I apply?

 - 4. How do I apply for a pardon?

-- 6. How are pardons different from commutations?
+- 6. How are commutations different?

-1. What is a Colorado Governor’s pardon?
+1. What is a Governor’s pardon?

 Under Section 7 of Article IV of the Colorado Constitution:

-“The governor shall have power to grant reprieves, commutations and pardons after conviction, for all offenses except treason, and except in case of impeachment, subject to such regulations as may be prescribed by law relative to the manner of applying for pardons, but he shall in every case where he may exercise this power, send to the general assembly at its first session thereafter, a transcript of the petition, all proceedings, and the reasons for his action.”5
+“The governor shall have power to grant reprieves, commutations and pardons after conviction, for all offenses except treason, and except in case of impeachment, subject to such regulations as may be prescribed by law relative to the manner of applying for pardons, but he shall in every case where he may exercise this power, send to the general assembly at its first session thereafter, a transcript of the petition, all proceedings, and the reasons for his action.”2

-2. Why should I apply for clemency in Colorado?
+2. Why should I apply?

 - The right to apply for a trade / occupational / professional license,